katahiromz/templa/README.txt

 templa -- Copy files with replacing filenames and contents

-Usage: templa [OPTIONS] "file1" "file2"
+Usage: templa [OPTIONS] source1 ... destination

+  source1 ...
+Specify file(s) and/or folder(s).
+  destination   Specify the destination directory.

 Options:
   --replace FROM TO    Replace strings in filename and file contents.